hallowslab/pymap/README.md

 * There is a bug where sometimes the additional arguments on the client side do not get passed correctly to the API, probably something to do with React state, TODO: Ensure the arguments get loaded as soon as the APP is, or save the arguments in the database as a user property string
+* If running the CLI remove the pipe to /dev/null

 #### Notes